How to Apply

 Please include the following documents, all named to lead with your last name, e.g. Smith_transcript.pdf:

-1. cover sheet including your full name (Last, First Middle); student ID number (from your student card); email address, cellphone number; cumulative GPA; permanent mailing address; and, finally, the name, email and department of your recommender.
+- A cover sheet including your full name (Last, First Middle); student ID number (from your student card); email address, cell phone number; cumulative GPA; permanent mailing address; and, finally, the name, email and department of your recommender.

-2. Your transcript.
+- Your transcript.
 An unofficial transcript, downloaded as a pdf, is available from your Student Center in SIS.
-Be sure to rename the dowloaded file with your last name.
+Be sure to rename the downloaded file with your last name.

-4. A list of your three proposed areas of study, with two specific courses per area.
+- A list of your three proposed areas of study, with two specific courses per area.
 This list is of course provisional and does not commit you to a particular course of study if you join the Program, but it should reflect a thoughtful and coherent curricular plan.
 Courses you have taken can be used in constructing your areas of study.
-Areas of study go beyond simply the names of departments: be reasonably specific about your areas, e.g. "Origins of Human Rights," "Theories of Democracy," etc.
+Areas of study go beyond simply the names of departments: be reasonably specific about your areas, e.g. "Origins of Human Rights," "Theories of Democracy," etc. Past examples of sample Areas of study can be found at the bottom of this page.

-1. A digital copy of paper submitted to a previous course, if possible with the instructor’s feedback included.
+- A digital copy of a paper submitted to a previous course, with the contact information of the professor of that course.
 Choose a writing sample that you think represents your best work.

-2. A brief statement of your most important extracurricular activities that also explains why you find the commitment worthwhile.
+- A document that outlines, at maximum, five of your most important extracurricular activities that also explains why you find the commitment worthwhile.
+Descriptions for each activity should not exceed 150 words.

-Candidates can expect to hear from the committee at the end of March.
+Candidates can expect to hear from the committee by the end of March.